Side-by-Side Execution in the .NET Framework

 Unmanaged code, including COM and COM+ applications, can have application configuration files that the runtime uses for interacting with managed code.
 The application configuration file affects any managed code that you activate through COM.
 The file can specify which runtime versions it supports, as well as assembly redirects.
 By default, COM interop applications calling to managed code use the latest version of the runtime installed on the computer.

-For more information about the application configuration files, see Configuring Apps by using Configuration Files.
+For more information about the application configuration files, see Configuring Apps.

 The common language runtime uses the following information to determine which version of the runtime to load for an application: